Jan-Sliva/Efficient-sentence-embeddings/README.md

 Embedings will be evaluated on BUCC2018 and FLORES+ datasets.
 There will be two baseline models: labse and word embeddings.
 Labse will be slow and accurate and will be used as a target for knowledge distillation.
 As the second baseline, I will average input word embedings of labse.
 This baseline will by slow and not accurate.

-## Conda enviroment
+## Set up the enviroment
-Install all the dependencies. faiss library needs to be installed from conda-forge and fairseq from github, because there is an error in the official version of fairseq in pip.
+Install the following dependencies.
+Faiss library can be only installed from conda-forge.
+Fairseq library is installed from github, because there is an error in the official version of fairseq in pip.
 ```bash
 conda create -n ESE python=3.12.5
 conda activate ESE